 Stressor #4: Illegal Harvest

 Poaching for sturgeon seems to be a threat in the Sacramento River, and green sturgeon may be illegally harvested in these operations (Israel and Klimley 2008).
 Manager’s understanding for the effect of fishing-associated mortality on green sturgeon is low and the predictability of this stressor is little (Israel and Klimley 2008).
-Green sturgeon that concentrate behind the Fremont Weir during periods of high flow are subject to heavy illegal fishing pressure or become stranded behind the flashboards when high flood flows recede (M. Marshall, pers. comm.).
+Sturgeon that concentrate behind the Fremont Weir during periods of high flow are subject to heavy illegal fishing pressure or become stranded behind the flashboards when high flood flows recede (M. Marshall, pers. comm.).
 This is not what the DWR surveys of the Fremont Weir show.

+(note: are there records of stranding, or accumulation of green sturgeon at the Fremont Weir.)

 Note: It is currently illegal to possess a green sturgeon in California.
-LC members have not heard that poaching is a problem.
+LC members have not heard that poaching is a problem for the green sturgeon population.
+This is a low magnitude stressor.

 BDCP Objective #4

-Reduce poaching of adult green sturgeon in the Bay-Delta.
+Determine through targeted studies the significance of poaching to the population and based upon study results, reduce poaching of adult green sturgeon in the Planning Area.